 - [4] The Applicant, Mr. Helmut Oberlander, has a long history of proceedings involving immigration authorities and the Canadian courts.
 For purpose of addressing the present motion, I need not set out that history in significant detail. - [5] In 2017, the Applicant's Canadian citizenship was revoked by the Governor in Council, on the basis of misrepresentations made to Canadian immigration officials about his wartime service with the Ek10a, a Nazi killing squad.
-Efforts to challenge that decision before the Federal Courts were unsuccessful.
+Efforts to challenge that decision before the Federal Courts were unsuccessful. - [6] In June 2019, two reports were made under s 44 of the Immigration and RefugeeProtection Act, SC 2001, c 27 [IRPA], reporting that, as a foreign national, the Applicant was inadmissible to Canada pursuant to ss 35(1)(a) and 40(1)(d)(i) of IRPA, for the commission of crimes against humanity and for misrepresentation.
+As a result, in August 2019, a request was made for the ID to hold an admissibility hearing.

-- In June 2019, two reports were made under s 44 of the Immigration and Refugee Protection Act, SC 2001, c 27 [IRPA], reporting that, as a foreign national, the Applicant was inadmissible to Canada pursuant to ss 35(1)(a) and 40(1)(d)(i) of IRPA, for the commission of crimes against humanity and for misrepresentation.
-As a result, in August 2019, a request was made for the ID to hold an admissibility hearing. - [7] In November 2019, the Applicant brought an application to challenge the ID's jurisdiction to consider the s 44 reports, on the basis that he allegedly still retained Canadian domicile and based on assertions of res judicata, issue estoppel, and abuse of process.
-On October 20, 2020, the ID denied that application, finding that it does have the required jurisdiction and that the principles of res judicata, issue estoppel and abuse of process did not preclude proceeding with an admissibility hearing. - [8] On November 4, 2020, the Applicant filed the within application for leave and judicial review, seeking to challenge that Decision by the ID.
-On November 19, 2020, the Respondent filed this motion in writing, seeking to strike the application on the basis of prematurity, because of the interlocutory nature of the Decision.
-The Applicant opposes the motion and has filed a motion record in support of his opposition, including taking the position that the motion should be argued orally.
-The Respondent has also filed written representations in reply.
+- [7] In November 2019, the Applicant brought an application to challenge the ID's jurisdiction to consider the s 44 reports, on the basis that he allegedly still retained Canadian domicile and based on assertions of res judicata, issue estoppel, and abuse of process.
+On October 20, 2020, the ID denied that application, finding that it does have the required jurisdiction and that the principles of res judicata, issue estoppel and abuse of process did not preclude proceeding with an admissibility hearing [the Jurisdiction Decision]. - [8] On November 4, 2020, the Applicant filed an application for leave and judicial review (in Court file no. IMM-5658-20), seeking to challenge the Jurisdiction Decision by the ID.
+On November 19, 2020, the Respondent filed a motion in writing in IMM-5658-20, seeking to strike that application on the basis of prematurity, because of the interlocutory nature of the Jurisdiction Decision.
+That motion is addressed in an Order and Reasons in IMM-5658-20, which I have issued on the same date as these Reasons. - [9] Following issuance of the Jurisdiction Decision, the ID held a case management conference [CMC] on November 25, 2020, to discuss procedural matters including the scheduling of the admissibility hearing.
+At the CMC, the Applicant requested that the admissibly hearing not yet be scheduled.
+In support of this request, the Applicant's counsel cited, among other things, inability to prepare the Applicant for the hearing and difficulty for the Applicant in comprehending and participating in the hearing, due to his advanced age (96 years old) and medical conditions and resulting communication difficulties compounded by the COVID-19 pandemic.
+The Applicant requested that another CMC be convened 30 days later, when the current circumstances surrounding the pandemic and its effect upon the Applicant could be reassessed.